 FIIs as well as DIIs draw bulk liquidity in the market and no denying the fact that the stock markets are mostly driven by institutional money.
 If the inflows and outflows of FIIs, as well as DIIs, are tracked, it can help predict the broader trends in the market.
 Nevertheless, FIIs have had a greater influence on the domestic markets in the past but then, its recent exodus has partially been offset by the sustained flow from DIIs.

-The company has a market cap of over Rs 100 crore and the stock is up by 78 per cent from i...
+The company has a market cap of Rs 3,895 crore with pr...